Development News – Pending Improvements

 Alternatively, for the road detour, from the western/downstream portal of the Climax Tunnel, ride or walk up steep Bridge Road, make a left onto Climax Road, make a right onto Heasley Road, make a right onto Lumber Road and then ride down past the Penn Dot highway shed before the pallet plant and back onto the trail to your left just upstream from Mile Post 19 right outside of New Bethlehem.
 This bypass is a little over 3 miles on winding, hilly country roads.

-As a treat after climbing the detours, from a left off of Bridge Road, if you proceed up Climax Road to the guardrail mark, you might see the resident Bald Eagle family on your right near the vertical ribbon and mark on the guardrail.
-Please do not disturb the nesting eagles.
+As a treat after climbing the detours, from a left off of Bridge Road, if you proceed up Climax Road to the guardrail mark, you might see the resident Bald Eagle family on your right near the vertical mark on the guardrail.
+Please do not disturb the eagles.

 Work has begun on the Sligo Spur.
 The first mile from Lawsonham has been improved.
 Volunteers are needed to help clear brush and for other work.